PARIS PIANOPOLIS

 Paris Pianopolis

 Paris Pianopolis follows the lives of pianist-composers and piano makers weaving in and out of their individual stories.
-It features infamous artists like Liszt and Chopin, and opens our eyes to others like Kalkbrenner and Herz, who although famous at the time, are now completely forgotten.
+It features famous artists like Liszt and Chopin, and opens our eyes to others like Kalkbrenner and Herz, who although famous at the time, are now completely forgotten.

 From 1830 to 1848 Paris was the Romantic capital of the world.
 It was also the capital of all things piano, from manufacturing to at-home piano playing, to the battleground for the world's up and coming piano virtuosos.